MicrosoftDocs/azure-media-services/media-services/latest/live-event-streaming-best-practices-guide.md

 **When choosing and configuring a video player, make sure you use settings that are optimized for lower latency.**

 Media Services supports different streaming protocol outputs – DASH, HLS with TS output and HLS with CMAF fragments.
+When using the `LowLatencyV2` stream option, be sure to find a player that supports Low Latency HLS (LL-HLS).
 Depending on the player’s implementation, buffering decisions impact the latency a viewer observes.
 Poor network conditions or default algorithms that favor quality and stability of playback could cause players to decide to buffer more content upfront to prevent interruptions during playback.
 These buffers, before and during the playback sessions, would add to the end-to-end latency.

 When Azure Media Player is used, the *Low Latency Heuristics* profile optimizes the player to have the lowest possible latency on the player side.
+This player only supports DASH unless it is being used on Safari on Apple devices.

 ## CDN choice